FACT-Finder-Web-Components/magento2-module/README.md

 customise them.

 ## Requirements

 This module supports:

- * Magento 2 version 2.2 and higher
+- Magento 2 version 2.2 and higher
- * PHP version 7.1 and higher.
+- PHP version 7.1 and higher

-Warning: PHP 7.0 is not supported
+  **Warning**: PHP 7.0 is not supported

 ## Installation